melissaesantos/Huffman-Coding-Tree/README.md

 # Huffman-Coding-Tree

 Please message me if interested in the code.
-This was a class project so I can not made the code public in order to follow Academic Integrity rules.
+This was a class project so I can not make the code public in order to follow Academic Integrity rules.